RuihaoQiu/LLM-for-Jobs/README.md

 # LLM for Jobs

-This repository host a series of use cases on the Large Language Model(LLM) for Job descriptions and skills.
+This repository hosts a series of topics on the Large Language Model(LLM) for Job descriptions and skills.
+It demonstrates how to fine-tune pretrained language models for the following NLP tasks:

 - Introduction to Huggingface Transformers
 - Job segmentation